JuliaDynamics/Agents.jl/docs/src/boltzmann_example01.md

 model = instantiate_model(numagents=100, griddims=(5,5,1))
 ```

 We should now add agents to random positions on the grid.
-The `add_agent_to_grid!`  function updates the `agent_positions` field of `model.space`.
+The `add_agent!`  function updates the `agent_positions` field of `model.space`.
 It is possible to add agents to specific nodes by specifying a node number of x,y,z coordinates (see [Space functions](@ref) for more details).

 ```julia
 for agent in model.agents